Victoria Harwood

-Victoria Claire Harwood is a British-born voice actress based in the United States.
+Victoria Claire Harwood is a British voice actress.
 She works for anime roles at Geneon Entertainment/New Generation Pictures.

 Biography

 Harwood was born in Devon, England in 1961 to an English father and Armenian mother (Takouhi Avakian).
 She grew up from the age of two in Nicosia, Cyprus, where her mother's family had lived since 1936.
 She moved to London when she was 18.